inovexcorp/mobi/README.md

 ![Mobi Logo](com.mobi.web/src/main/resources/public/images/mobi-primary-logo.png?raw=true "Mobi")
 ***

-Mobi is a decentralized, federated, and distributed graph data platform for teams and communities to publish and discover data and data models that are instantly consumable.
+Mobi is a collaborative knowledge graph platform for teams and communities to develop and publish semantic data and models.

-Mobi is built on semantic web technologies (RDF, OWL, SPARQL) at its core.
-It provides a collaborative environment for creating, publishing, and consuming OWL ontology and SKOS vocabulary data models.
+Mobi is built on open semantic web technologies and standards like RDF, OWL, and SPARQL.
+It provides a collaborative environment for creating, publishing, and consuming OWL ontologies and SKOS vocabularies.
 See https://mobi.inovexcorp.com/ for more information.

 ## Getting Started